 HLB is a devastating disease of citrus and is spread through feeding action by populations of the Asian citrus psyllid (ACP), Diaphorina citri Kuwayama.
-In order to determine the extent of the infestation, and to define an appropriate response area, additional surveys took place for several days over a one quarter-square mile area, centered on the detection sites.
-Based on the results of the surveys, implementation of the CDFA’s ACP and HLB emergency response strategies are necessary for eradication and control.
+In order to determine the extent of the infestation, and to define an appropriate response area, additional surveys took place for several days over a one-quarter-square-mile area, centered on the detection sites.
+Based on the results of the surveys, implementation of the CDFA’s ACP and HLB emergency response strategies is necessary for eradication and control.

 The emergency program is based on recommendations developed in consultation with the California HLB Task Force, USDA experts on HLB and ACP, the Primary State Entomologist, the Primary State Plant Pathologist, and the affected counties agricultural commissioners’ representatives who are knowledgeable on HLB and ACP Incorporating these experts’ recommendations and findings, the program requires removal of all HLB-infected trees.

 In determining how to respond to this emergency, the CDFA employs integrated pest management (IPM) principles.
 IPM includes cultural, biological, physical, and chemical control methods.
-The CDFA considered all relevant factors, data and science and determined that cultural, biological, and chemical control methods would not abate the imminent threat posed by HLB-positive trees or meet its statutory obligations.
-Therefore, a physical method was selected, which includes removal of any infected host plant.
-This option was selected based upon minimal impacts to the environment, biological effectiveness, minimal public intrusiveness, and cost.
+The CDFA considered all relevant factors, data, and science and determined that cultural, biological, and chemical control methods would not abate the imminent threat posed by HLB-positive trees or meet its statutory obligations.
+Therefore, a physical method was selected, which includes the removal of any infected host plant.
+This option was selected based on minimal impacts on the environment, biological effectiveness, minimal public intrusiveness, and cost.